RadioAstronomySoftwareGroup/pyuvsim/docs/parameter_files.rst

 Sources
 ^^^^^^^
-    Specify the path to a text catalog file via ``catalog``.
+    Specify the path to a catalog file via ``catalog``.
 The path can be given as an absolute path or relative to the location of the obsparam.
-This catalog should be readable with `pyradiosky`.
+This catalog can be any file type that is readable with `pyradiosky`.

-    An example catalog file:
+    An example text catalog file:

     .. literalinclude:: ../pyuvsim/data/mock_catalog_heratext_2458098.27471265.txt
         :lines: 1-5